julsoyola/Hospital-Website/README.md

 # Hospital-Website
-Hospital Website: Users can log in and check there test results.
-Admin accounts have access to send test results, update existing ones and add new patients.
+User can log in and check current test results.

+Admin accounts can:
+Find current Patients
+Add new Patients
+Add Test Results
+Update Test Results

+All data is being encrypted and checked before being updated in the database.

 To run this: Just run main.py
 Main.py will run the two DBs (Patients and TestResults)

-Then it runs a server needed for the site
+Then it runs a server 'startServer.py'
-Then it runs the Patient Site
+Then it runs the site 'patientSite.py'

-The server is used to encrypt/decrypt and check incoming data before being updated in the DB